-Infusion therapy is a safe way to take medications or fluids that can’t be taken by mouth.
+Infusion therapy is a safe way to take medicines or fluids that can’t be taken by mouth.
 A nurse will show you how to set up your home infusion system.
 Treatment will become part of your daily routine.
 Your supplies need to be kept sterile.
 Otherwise, they aren’t safe to use.
 Inspect, store, and dispose of supplies as directed by the nurse.

 Check the bag or bottle for leaks, cracks, broken seals, and contents that are cloudy or discolored.

 Check the package for your name and for the correct medicine or fluid.
 Also check the expiration date.

 Inspect all supplies to be sure they’re sealed, clean, and dry, and have no cracks or tears.

 Storing your supplies